Skreen5hot/AgenticDev/README.md

 # mermaid

-## Mermaid Syntax Viewer & Editor (v1.0)
+## Mermaid Project IDE (v2.0)

-A lightweight, browser-based tool for viewing, editing, and storing Mermaid diagrams locally.
-It allows users to switch between Mermaid code and rendered diagram views, and persist models in IndexedDB as JSON-LD.
+A lightweight, browser-based IDE for creating, organizing, and managing Mermaid diagrams within projects.
+It allows users to switch between Mermaid code and rendered diagram views, and persist models in IndexedDB.

 ### File Structure